cbodtorf/moviola/README.md

 - When creating new services, we may need to update the `edit & deploy new revision`.
   - The **placeholder** image is used by default, but once our images are build from the pipeline, we can connect them up by following these [instructions](https://cloud.google.com/run/docs/deploying#revision).
   - Just select the latest respective image for `Container image URL`

-- An improvement would be to use a CI/CD pipeline with Github Actions, utilizing `gcloud` CLI.
-This way we could have more granular control over deployments.
-  - ie. If only changes were made to the **frontend**, the **backend** would not trigger a deploy.

 ## Design